16 November 2016

 Many of the artists we work with also resell their mat designs through their own businesses and channels too, thereby making an ongoing and further income from their designs.

 Our artists are paid fairly for their designs, always.
 Beyond that, the production of our mats also benefits the wider community.

 Our products highlight an important environmental message about the benefits of recycling.
 Did you know that we repurpose around 1 million plastic bags per year into our recycled mats?
 We're very proud of that!

 Our mats also give the world a taste of the amazing images, symbols and colours available through multicultural art.
 Our mats are very popular as classroom mats, for example, allowing children to learn about culture while they eat, read or play.
 In homes, offices and campsites these contemporary designs break down prejudices and melt the distinctions between ‘décor’ and ‘educational tools’ by celebrating creativity from around the world.

 We work hard to keep our prices reasonable to help get the artists’ messages out there to as many people as possible.
 We sell wholesale to some Indigenous community groups too, who then resell our products, creating an income for themselves and their families.
 We often donate rugs to community groups to thank them for their business, and to help them continue the work they do in unifying and supporting local people.

 At present, the majority of our cushions, picnic tables and doormats are made in Australia.
 Our plastic, chindi and woollen rugs are made in China and India.
 You can read a longer post about exactly why we manufacture offshore here.
-And we are excited to soon be working in Australia using recycled Australian car tyres on a new recycling venture right here in NSW...watch this pace for more info as it comes to hand!
+And we are excited to soon be working in Australia using recycled Australian car tyres on a new recycling venture right here in NSW...watch this space for more information as it comes to hand!